-There are a total of 11 body system, and the muscular system is one.
+There are 11 body systems, one of which is the muscular system.
 The muscular system allows for movement, production of body heat, and the flow of blood and other substances.

-The three main types of muscle found in our body are:
+There are three main types of muscle found in the body:

 Let’s take a look at two different muscles and decide if they are voluntary or involuntary: